-If you missed our post yesterday we discussed the amazing benefits that High Intensity Interval Training (HIIT) can provide.
-In short, a 10 minute HIIT session can provide MORE benefits than a full 40 minute cardio session - talk about a little pain for a lot of gain!
+If you missed our post yesterday we discussed the amazing benefits that High-Intensity Interval Training (HIIT) can provide.
+In short, a 10 minute HIIT session can provide MORE benefits than a full 40-minute cardio session - talk about a little pain for a lot of gains!

 Here are 5 HIIT workouts that you can add into your routine:

-Load 4 – 8, 45lb / 20kg plates on a prowler and perform 5 x 50 yard sprints.
-For most gyms, this is normally down and back, so sprint down, flip it round and sprint straight back.
+Load 4 – 8, 45lb / 20kg plates on a prowler and perform 5 x 50-yard sprints.
+For most gyms, this is normally down and back, so sprint down, flip it around and sprint straight back.
 Wait for around 2 minutes and repeat for 5 total intervals.
 No prowler?
 Check the Deadmill Sprints below.

 SPIN BIKE SPRINTS

 These are the most famous HIIT sprints known as the “Wingate”, adapted to your general gym bike.
 Set the bike on a low level, start to pedal as fast as possible then immediately crank the resistance up to high.
 You should last 10 – 20 seconds before you are down to a very slow spin, at which point you stop.

 If you do 10 seconds, rest 60 – 90 seconds and repeat 7-8 times.

 If you last 20 seconds, rest 90 – 120 seconds and repeat 5 times.

 If your bike tracks RPM (reps or revolutions per minute), you should be aiming to hit least 150RPM before dropping the resistance.

 Perfect for when you can’t make it down to the gym hit the outdoors and find a steep hill.
 After you’ve warmed up, perform a 20 – 30-second flat-out sprint and slowly walk back down.
 Take 10-20 seconds at the bottom and repeat for 5 total sets.
 This could also be performed on a treadmill set at the steepest incline, just be careful to not fall off!